Cod3ddy/airtel_app_ui/README.md

 # airtel_app_ui
-- this project is for education purposes only
+- This project is for educational purposes only!